badcoin-net/Badcoin/doc/mip3.md

 In three phases this proposal plans an increase in block time while keeping the reward amount essentially the same.
 In practice, this requires raising the block reward at a scale proportional to the block time increase.
-Myriadcoin would not see another block halving until the 6th block halving.
+Badcoin would not see another block halving until the 6th block halving.
 Then block halvings continue at the original schedule of ~2yrs.